elastic/kibana/src/plugins/data/server/server.api.md

     //
     // (undocumented)
     aggFilter: ReturnType<typeof aggFilter>;
+    // Warning: (ae-forgotten-export) The symbol "aggFilteredMetric" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggFilteredMetric: ReturnType<typeof aggFilteredMetric>;
     // Warning: (ae-forgotten-export) The symbol "aggFilters" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)